 - 2. Relay participants in District competition may qualify for the State Meet by Agency name only.
 Names of relay participants are required, and relay participants may be changed, added or substituted, provided that their names appear on their Agency's Official GRPA Roster and that they did not participate in a different age division.
 Agencies must send in qualifying individual results and they can only be entered in the state meet in the events they swam in the qualifying meets. - 3.
 Participants in swimming relays cannot change from preliminaries to finals unless due to illness or injury.
 A relay team found to contain an ineligible swimmer or swimmers shall be disqualified.
-Substitutes must come from alternates listed on roster. - a.
+Substitutes must come from alternates listed on roster.

+a.
 If a swimmer misses an event during finals, they are disqualified from the remainder of the meet in their individual event(s) and relays.
-For relays if alternate is listed and present he/she may replace disqualified swimmer. - b.
+For relays if alternate is listed and present he/she may replace disqualified swimmer.

+- b.
 During relays the person cannot change but stroke/order can change. - 4.
-Youth coaches must be certified by one of the following programs: NYSCA- swimming, ACEP, GHSA, US SWIMMING, NCAA COACHES CERTIFICATION, or staff member. - 5.
-Any player or coach ejected from a game for unsportsmanlike conduct will be suspended for one game, in addition to the game from which ejected; or, in the case of an individual event within a meet or match, for the duration of that event.
+Youth coaches must be certified by one of the following programs: NYSCA- swimming, ACEP, GHSA, US SWIMMING or American Red Cross Safety Training for Swim Coaches in conjunction with any nationally recognized life guard certification program, NCAA COACHES, or staff member.

+5. Any player or coach ejected from a game for unsportsmanlike conduct will be suspended for one game, in addition to the game from which ejected; or, in the case of an individual event within a meet or match, for the duration of that event/meet (upon the discretion of the meet director and/or meet referee).